numpy/numpy/doc/source/user/building.rst

 ====================

-A general overview of building NumPy from source is given here, with detailed instructions for specific platforms given seperately.
+A general overview of building NumPy from source is given here, with detailed instructions for specific platforms given separately.

 Prerequisites
 -------------